-How to Grow Microgreens in 10x20 Trays: Your Complete Guide to Reusables, Soil, and Coco Coir
+How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 At On The Grow, we've logged over 10,000 hours growing microgreens in every tray size imaginable, but 10x20 trays remain our go-to for most crops.
-In this comprehensive guide, we'll walk you through everything you need to know about growing microgreens in 10x20 trays using three popular growing mediums: reusable grow mediums (like our Silicone Reusable Microgreen Grow Medium), soil, and coco coir.
+In this comprehensive guide, we'll walk you through everything you need to know about growing microgreens in 10x20 trays using three popular growing mediums: reusable grow mediums (like our 10x20 Reusable Silicone Grow Medium), soil, and coco coir.

 This guide is based on information from our free PDF seeding guide available on our website that can be printed out, combined with years of hands-on experience.
+New to microgreens?
+Start with our beginner's guide to growing microgreens or grab our Beginner's Guide PDF for a printable walk-through.
 If you're looking for even more detailed guidance, our Microgreen Masterclass Course specifically covers 10x20, Kratky, and large sprouting trays with in-depth video tutorials.

 Understanding Your 10x20 Trays: Dimensions and Capacity